Mitzi Shore: Belly Room

-Shore owned and operated Comedy Channel Inc. from 1982 until her death—a company established to create and sell video tapes of performances at The Comedy Store.

-In 1989, HBO launched its premium cable service The Comedy Channel.
-Shore's suit claimed HBO's service was an "indirect unauthorized use" of the name and trademark Comedy Channel.
-Mitzi Shore retained counsel James Blancarte and sued HBO for copyright infringement.
-The channel merged with Viacom's competing Ha! channel two years later, first under the name CTV: The Comedy Network, and then under its current name Comedy Central.

 Depictions in media

 The character Goldie on the Showtime series I'm Dying Up Here is based loosely on Shore.

 Joe Rogan dedicated his 2018 comedy special Strange Times to Shore following her death earlier in the year.

 Personal life

 Shore and her husband Sammy were married in 1950 and divorced in 1974.
 They had four children: sons Peter, Scott, and Pauly, and daughter Sandi.

 Death

 On April 11, 2018, at the age of 87, Shore died of an undisclosed neurological disorder at a hospice in West Hollywood, California.
 She had been suffering from Parkinson's disease in her later years.